jxnblk/axs/README.md

 - `rounded` - one of `true`, `false`, `'top'`, `'right'`, `'bottom'`, or `'left'`

 ### Text-Specific Props

+The following props only work on Text components.

 - `size` - (number or array) sets font size based on the typographic scale (0–6)
 - `bold` - sets font weight bold